-EES provides many basic features such as curve-fitting, linear regression, property plots, contour plots, uncertainty analyses, solutions to complex and differential equations and others.
-EES is available in both Commercial and Professional versions.
-All of the basic capabilities are provided in the Commercial version.
+Commercial, Professional and 64-bit Professional versions of EES are available.
+The Commercial version of EES provides many basic features such as curve-fitting, linear regression, property plots, contour plots, uncertainty analyses, solutions to complex and differential equations and others.
 The Professional version provides the following additional capabilities.

 The Professional version allows a maximum of 12,000 variables and equations and the number of rows in the Parametric table is limited only by available memory.

-The Professional version can be optionally upgraded to a 64-bit version which provides 24,000 variables and calculation speeds that are more than double that for the 32-bit Professional version.
+The Professional version can be optionally upgraded to a 64-bit version which provides 24,000 variables and calculation speeds that are up to double that for the 32-bit Professional version for computationally-intense problems.

 A Diagram window is provided in the Commercial version in which a picture can be imported and drawing objects, text, input variables, and calculated variables may be superimposed in this window.
 The capabilities of the Diagram Window are greatly expanded in the Professional version to define 'hot areas' in the Diagram Window which, when clicked, bring up Child Diagram windows.
 The Child Diagram Window has all of the capabilities of a Diagram Window including the ability to launch other Child Diagram Windows.
 Numerical values can be input with slider controls as well as with edit boxes.
 Radio button and check box groups can be positioned on the Diagram or child Diagram windows to run specific EES code depending on which button is clicked.
 Link buttons may be placed on any of the Diagram windows to start external programs, run a macro, show a movie, start another EES file or other tasks.